 ESP chapter officers held six meetings to conduct official business and 3 of those were in-person meetings.

-Ann Hinsdale Knisel retired as our Life Membership Committee Chair.
-Lifetime member Ann Chastain, has gladly agreed to be the new Life Membership Committee Chair.
-Not only has Ann been an active ESP member but she has also served on board as secretary.
+Ann Hinsdale Knisel retired as our Life Membership Committee Chair this past March.
+Lifetime member Ann Chastain, gladly agreed to be the new Life Membership Committee Chair at that time.
+Ann been an active ESP member serving secretary from 2014 to 2016.

 To keep membership informed quarterly news notes were sent by e-mail.